Scholarship Application Process

 EXPECTATIONS

 The applicant will complete all forms generated for scholarship approval, attend all classes provided by the educational program, and obtain a passing score on the certification examination.
-Upon completion of the education, the scholarship recipient is expected to apply and sit for the Wound Care Certified (WCC) certification examination administered by the National Alliance of Wound Care and Ostomy (NAWCO) within one year of course completion.
-Failure to meet these expectations will result in rescinding of the award, with the obligation of repayment to the International Alliance of Wound Care Scholarship Foundation (IAWCSF).
+Upon completion of the education, the scholarship recipient is expected to apply and sit for the Wound Care Certified (WCC) certification examination administered by NAWCO within one year of course completion.
+Failure to meet these expectations will result in rescinding of the award, with the obligation of repayment to IAWCSF.

 Scholarship recipients are required to register for a course and apply for certification within 6 months of receiving the scholarship.
 Funds will not be paid until the application process has been completed for both the education provider and the certification organization.
 Proof of registration for both must be submitted.